pantelis/data-mining/_sources/aiml-common/lectures/ml-math/probability/_index.md

 ```
 _Probability Recitation for my classes.
 Recitation was delivered by my TA Rohit Deepak Phadke._

+Note also the Khan Academy [introduction to the topic](https://www.khanacademy.org/math/statistics-probability) especially the sections "Probability" and "Random Variables".

 1. The whole purpose of probabilistic modeling is to introduce uncertainty into our problem statement.
 There are three types of uncertainties:

     * Inherent stochasticity - e.g. impact of wind in self-driving car control systems at moderate to high speed.